-- (1) Use, consumption, possession, manufacturing, selling or distribution of alcoholic beverages (except as expressly permitted by University Policies), paraphernalia used for consumption of alcohol (e.g. kegs, bongs, etc.) or public intoxication.
-Alcoholic beverages may not, in any circumstance, be used by, possessed by or distributed to any person under twenty-one (21) years of age. - (1)(m) Attending class, an Organizational meeting or other University event that is specific for an educational purpose while under the influence of the substances listed in sections (k) and (li) - (m)(n) Control or operation of any vehicle, including non-motorized vehicles, while impaired by alcohol or another substance. - (n)(o) Illegal or unauthorized possession of firearms, explosives, weapons, or dangerous chemicals on University property or use of any such item, even if legally possessed, in a manner that harms or threatens others. - (o)(p) Soliciting, facilitating, or participating in any illegal gambling, bookmaking or illegal betting whether through a bookmaker, a parlay card, a pool or any other method of organized gambling. - (p)(q) Causing or attempting to cause a fire or explosion; falsely reporting a fire, explosion, or an explosive device; tampering with fire safety equipment; or failure to evacuate University buildings during a fire alarm. - (q)(r) Unauthorized posting of commercial advertising or engaging in commercial activity as described in University Policies. - (r)(s) Participation in an on-campus or off-campus demonstration, riot or activity that disrupts the normal operations of the University and/or infringes on the rights of other members of the University community; or leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area. - (s)(t) Obstruction of the free flow of pedestrian or vehicular traffic on University property or at University sponsored or supervised functions. - (t)(u) Conduct that is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on University property or at functions the University or members of the University community have sponsored or participated in. - (i) Disorderly Conduct includes, but is not limited to: any unauthorized use of electronic or other devices to make an audio or video record of any person while on University property without his or her prior knowledge, or without his or her effective consent when such a recording is likely to cause injury or distress.
+- acting in performance of their duties and/or failure to identify oneself to such persons when requested to do so. - (h) Unauthorized possession, duplication or use of keys to any University property or unauthorized entry into or use of University property. - (i) Violation of any University Policy. - (j) Violation of any federal state, or local law. - (k) Use, possession, manufacturing, selling or distribution of marijuana, heroin, narcotics, or other controlled substances, except as expressly permitted by law.
+This includes the misuse of prescription drugs, paraphernalia used for drugs (e.g. bongs, glass pipes, etc.) and the un-prescribed use, inhalation, or ingestion of a substance (e.g. nitrous oxide, glue, paint, etc.) that could alter a person's mental state. - (1) Use, consumption, possession, manufacturing, selling or distribution of alcoholic beverages (except as expressly permitted by University Policies), paraphernalia used for consumption of alcohol (e.g. kegs, bongs, etc.) or public intoxication.
+Alcoholic beverages may not, in any circumstance, be used by, possessed by or distributed to any person under twenty-one (21) years of age. - (m) Attending class, an Organizational meeting or other University event that is specific for an educational purpose while under the influence of the substances listed in sections (k) and (l) - (n) Control or operation of any vehicle, including non-motorized vehicles, while impaired by alcohol or another substance. - (o) Illegal or unauthorized possession of firearms, explosives, weapons, or dangerous chemicals on University property or use of any such item, even if legally possessed, in a manner that harms or threatens others. - (p) Soliciting, facilitating, or participating in any illegal gambling, bookmaking or illegal betting whether through a bookmaker, a parlay card, a pool or any other method of organized gambling. - (q) Causing or attempting to cause a fire or explosion; falsely reporting a fire, explosion, or an explosive device; tampering with fire safety equipment; or failure to evacuate University buildings during a fire alarm. - (r) Unauthorized posting of commercial advertising or engaging in commercial activity as described in University Policies. - (s) Participation in an on-campus or off-campus demonstration, riot or activity that disrupts the normal operations of the University and/or infringes on the rights of other members of the University community; or leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area. - (t) Obstruction of the free flow of pedestrian or vehicular traffic on University property or at University sponsored or supervised functions. - (u) Conduct that is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on University property or at functions the University or members of the University community have sponsored or participated in. - (i) Disorderly Conduct includes, but is not limited to: any unauthorized use of electronic or other devices to make an audio or video record of any person while on University property without his or her prior knowledge, or without his or her effective consent when such a recording is likely to cause injury or distress.
 This includes, but is not limited to, surreptitiously taking pictures of another person in a gym, locker room, or restroom.